DNDEBUG/wofi-password/README.md

 you can remove the --password flag if you don't really care about it

 **The Password**
-AWK outputs the second column to wl-copy
+AWK outputs the second column to wl-copy (Yes if uses awk)
 so your password file should look something like this

 Login: USER_NAME